SongshGeo/pingtan/drafts/Response letter.md

 We trust that this new version will satisfy both you and the reviewers.
 Thank you once again for the time that you and reviewers have spent reviewing this MS.

-The manuscript includes 1 text (3903 words), 9 figures, 40 references.
-9 figure and 1 tables.
+The manuscript includes 1 text (3915 words), 9 figures, 40 references and one table.

 We look forward to hearing from you.